HXD 2022 Call for Speakers is now open!

 - If you require travel reimbursement, please let us know.
-We have a limited travel budget and can work 1:1 with selected speakers to make sure they are able to attend.
+We have a limited travel budget and can work 1:1 with select speakers to make sure they are able to attend.

 Should I submit?

 We welcome submissions from anyone with advice, experience, and best practices to share.
-Our 2021 HXD Conference theme is Driving Systemic Change.
+Our 2022 HXD Conference theme is Designing for Change.
 We are accepting speaker submissions on these topics:

 Evolving Design and Innovation Practices